galasa-dev/projectmanagement/README.md

 # Project Management

-This repository contains bugs, enhancements, or other requests for Galasa.
+This repository contains issues that have been raised for Galasa.
+These issues might be about bugs, enhancements, or requests.
 If you find a bug whilst you are using Galasa, hit an error, or think of a change or enhancement you'd like to see, check this repository to see if there's a similar issue already raised.
 If you find one, feel free to add more information.
 If there isn't a similar issue listed, then feel free to create one!
 Find out how in the [Contributing to Galasa guidelines](https://github.com/galasa-dev/projectmanagement/blob/master/contributing.md).

 ## Documentation